iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

   that improve productivity and scalability.
 - **Data compliance**: Maintain visibility on data and ML model changes.
 Review who wants to modify them, and why, with pull requests (e.g. on GitHub).
-Audit this process later: when was a model version approved, and by whom?
+Audit this process later to determine when and by whom where data or model versions approved.

 In summary, data science and machine learning are iterative processes where the lifecycles of data, code, and ML models occur at different paces.
 DVC helps